SKIP TO PAGE CONTENT

 rcabrera@tamusa.edu

-Ruby Mannankara-Cabrera is a board certified and Texas licensed behavior analyst in the San Antonio area.
+Dr. Ruby Mannankara-Cabrera is a board certified and Texas licensed behavior analyst in the San Antonio area.
 Dr. Mannankara-Cabrera received her Doctor of Education in Learning and Organizational Change from Baylor University and completed research on culturally responsive care in behavior analysis.
 She has been in the field of behavior analysis in various capacities since 2006 and has been a BCBA since 2016.
-She currently oversees behavior analysts and RBTs providing ABA to individuals with autism as a Clinical Director and supervises graduate students seeking their fieldwork hours to meet the BACB requirements.
+She is currently the Director of Clinical Development at Flywheel Centers.
 Dr. Mannankara-Cabrera's research focuses on culturally responsive care in behavior analysis by teaching and training behavior analysts' cultural humility and competence skills for culturally responsive and inclusive care in ABA.